pietervdvn/MapComplete/Docs/Layers/hackerspace.md

-The question is  Is a laser cutter available at this hackerspace?
+The question is  *Is a laser cutter available at this hackerspace?*

-  - There is a laser cutter available at this hackerspace  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:lasercutter' target='_blank'>service:lasercutter</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:lasercutter%3Dyes' target='_blank'>yes</a>`
+  - *There is a laser cutter available at this hackerspace*  corresponds with  `service:lasercutter=yes`
-  - There is no laser cutter available at this hackerspace  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:lasercutter' target='_blank'>service:lasercutter</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:lasercutter%3Dno' target='_blank'>no</a>`
+  - *There is no laser cutter available at this hackerspace*  corresponds with  `service:lasercutter=no`